Learn how Public Power works in Fayetteville and the benefits of being Community Powered!

 PWC has more than 600 employees who face hazardous conditions every day and in the last year, worker injuries were reduced by 65 percent.
 PWC workers drive an average of 7,000 miles daily as well as work around dangerous electrical voltages, enter confined spaces, dig trenches 20+ feet deep, handle hazardous chemicals and operate heavy machinery.

-Beginning Tuesday, March 1, 2016, PWC will temporarily stop adding ammonia to its water treatment disinfection process.
+Beginning Thursday, March 1, 2018, PWC will temporarily stop adding ammonia to its water treatment disinfection process.
 The N.C.
-Department of Environmental Quality requires all water systems that add ammonia to their drinking water to discontinue its use for a one-month period annually to ensure that any biological growth that may have occurred within the distribution system is controlled.
-PWC will resume adding ammonia to the water treatment disinfection process on Friday, April 1, 2016.
+Department of Environmental Quality requires all water systems that add ammonia to their drinking water to discontinue its use for a one-month period annually.
+The water is safe to drink during this time.
+PWC will resume adding ammonia to the water treatment disinfection process on Sunday, April 1, 2018.

 During March, fire hydrants on the PWC water distribution system will be opened periodically to flush the water distribution system.
 Some customers may notice chlorine odor as a result of this change in our treatment process or experience periods of discolored water as a result of the system flushing.